slonermike/lunchlady/THE_PLAN.md

 - Animate thingy while fetching from github -- https://github.com/sindresorhus/log-update.
 - Use inquirer's built in answer validation (`validate`) for directory input.
 - Integrate `log-symbols` with Log utility -- https://github.com/sindresorhus/log-symbols.
-- Move all commands into an inquirer-driven selection flow.
 - Set up `scripts` in `package.json` to automatically build and spin up an instance of `sloppy-joe`
 - Add no-sync option to `lunchlady setup`?
 Only needs to run once, so might not be necessary.
 Useful for offline development.
-- Link `sloppy-joe` repo to a specific, supported SHA, or branch (preferred).
+- Command: Add page
+- Ability to add blog entries to a specific page.
+- Ability to edit blog entries on a specific page.
+- Command: Delete entry
-- Delete command in `lunchlady manage` (with confirmation)
+- Command: Delete page

 # Possible Improvements
 - Add new entry without existing HTML file.
 Create the HTML file.
 Auto-open in a specified editor?